tanc7/idiotproofedcommands/README.md

-# One of my crappier git repos
+# Idiot-Proofed Commands: One of my crappier git repos

 I don't expect a lot of recognition for this.
 For some scary reasn I have a feeling this repo will get insanely popular....